tgi-io/tgi-core/spec/README.md

 <blockquote><strong>Error: callBack required</strong> thrown as expected
 </blockquote>
 #### dispatch()
-<p>The dispatch method will accept a request and act on it or pass it to the app.</p>
+The dispatch method will accept a request and act on it or pass it to the app.

 &nbsp;<b><i>must pass a Request object:</i></b>
 ```javascript
 new SurrogateInterface().dispatch();